felixleopoldo/dncDagger/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To run the algoritm using the file data/avneigs8p30n300.csv do
+To run the algorithm using the file data/avneigs8p30n300.csv do
 ```sh
    ./algorithm_pf data/avneigs8p30n300.csv
 ```